AeroRaiser/SimpleTracker/README.md

 How to Use: Once open, you can select your game by Left-Clicking its Logo.
 You can reset the program at any time by pressing then HOME key.

+# Version 5.0.0
+Summer 2020 Massive Update

+Support for The Legend of Zelda: Majora's Mask Randomizer added Added Help Window (Accessed from the startup screen or anytime using F1) Removed Compact Tracker Logos
+New Visual Style
+New control to access Minimal Trackers
+Can now take screenshots using F2 (Overwrites previous screenshot)

 # Version 4.0.0
 Library Update